🎹 Lacrimosa Piano

 Repeated bar Unique bar

-🎯 Suggested Practice Passages ?Each "passage" is 2 consecutive measures scored by note density and interval leaps.
-The hardest are recommended for focused practice.
+🎯 Suggested Practice Passages ?Each "passage" is 2 consecutive measures (ô nhịp).
+The algorithm scores every passage by note density and interval leaps, then picks the 3 hardest for focused practice.

-Spend extra time on these passages before running the full piece.
+The hardest passages in this piece — spend extra time here before running the full piece.

 📍 Measures 10–11